-While the priority for the next few days should be to provide life-saving humanitarian assistance, addressing climate change is a key step in reducing the frequency – and ferocity – of storms in the future.
+While the priority for the next weeks and months should be to provide life-saving humanitarian assistance, addressing climate change is a key step in reducing the frequency – and ferocity – of storms in the future.

-Investing in disaster risk reduction and bolstering the resilience of communities are key to break the cycle of disasters and miseries they bring.
+Investing in disaster risk reduction and bolstering the resilience of communities are key to breaking the cycle of disasters and the miseries they bring.